hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

 ---
-layout: docs
-sidebar_current: docs-builders-amazon-instance
-page_title: Amazon instance-store - Builders
-description: |-
+description: |
     The amazon-instance Packer builder is able to create Amazon AMIs backed by instance storage as the root device.
 For more information on the difference between instance storage and EBS-backed instances, see the storage for the root device section in the EC2 documentation.
+layout: docs
+page_title: 'Amazon instance-store - Builders'
+sidebar_current: 'docs-builders-amazon-instance'
 ---

 # AMI Builder (instance-store)